Star Trek: The Next Generation: Background

-Due to the original series' popularity in syndication, Paramount Pictures began to consider making a Star Trek film as early as 1972.
+Due to the popularity of the original series in syndication, Paramount Pictures began to consider making a Star Trek film as early as 1972.
 However, with 1977's release of Star Wars, Paramount decided not to compete in the science fiction movie category and shifted their efforts to a new Star Trek television series.
 The Original Series actors were approached to reprise their roles; sketches, models, sets and props were created for Star Trek: Phase II until Paramount changed its mind again and decided to create feature films starring the Original Series cast.

 By 1986, 20 years after the original Star Trek's debut on NBC, the franchise's longevity amazed Paramount Pictures executives.
 Chairman Frank Mancuso Sr. observed that "The shelf life in this business is usually three days.
 To flourish for 20 years..."
 He and others described Trek as the studio's "crown jewel", a "priceless asset" that "must not be squandered".
 The series was the most popular syndicated television program 17 years after cancellation, and the Harve Bennett-produced, Original Series-era Star Trek films did well at the box office.
 William Shatner and Leonard Nimoy's salary demands for the film Star Trek IV: The Voyage Home (1986) caused the studio to plan for a new Star Trek television series.
 Paramount executives worried that a new series could hurt the demand for the films, but decided that it would increase their appeal on videocassette and cable, and that a series with unknown actors would be more profitable than paying the films' actors' large salaries.
 Roddenberry initially declined to be involved, but came on board as creator after being unhappy with early conceptual work.
 Star Trek: The Next Generation was announced on October 10, 1986, and its cast in May 1987.